 Some permanent residents live close to a U.S. border and have family or business purposes for routine trips across the border.
 When applying for U.S. citizenship with Form N-400, you should make every effort to document the dates of these trips, particularly trips that are 5 days or longer.
 However, after five years, these trips can be too numerous to accurately document each date.
-CitizenPath provides a helpful sample attachment for these situations.
+CitizenPath provides a helpful sample template for these situations.

 Frequent Trips Example